dhannywi/COE332/homework08/README.md

 # Gene-ius

-A containarized Flask application with persisting Redis NoSQL database integration for querying and returning interesting information from HGNC data published by The Human Genome Organization (HUGO).
+A containarized Flask application with persisting Redis NoSQL database integration on Kubernetes for querying and returning interesting information from HGNC data published by The Human Genome Organization (HUGO).

 The REST API's repository includes Dockerfile for protability, and included Docker Compose to automate deployment.
 In addition, there are six yaml files to deploy the app on a kubernetes cluster, which aids in container ochestration.